Label Sets / Question Sets

 * Spinach

-With this setting enabled, labelers can only select **Apple, Banana, Carrot, and Spinach**, but not the broader categories **Fruit** or **Vegetable**.
+When enabled, labelers can select **Apple, Banana, Carrot, and Spinach**, but not **Fruit** or **Vegetable**.

 1. Create new project.

-3. In the Label Set section, click the triple-dot menu on the label set you want to modify and enable the setting.
+3. In the **Label set** section, click the triple-dot menu on the label set and enable the setting.

-1. Open Labels extension and select the label set.
+1. Open the **Labels** extension and select a label set.

 2. Click the triple-dot menu and choose one of the following: